wu6shen/TestApp/Readme.md

 ### Install

 * Install App on your phone.
 * Add Storage & Camera permissions for this App.
-(Need manual setting in Setting)
+(Need manual setting in Setting).

 ### Instructions